LocPoseNet: Robust Location Prior for Unseen Object Pose Estimation: Abstract

 \section{Abstract}

-Object location priors have been shown to be critical for the standard 6D object pose estimation setting, where the training and testing objects are the same.
-Specifically, they can be used to initialize the 3D object translation and facilitate 3D object rotation estimation.
-Unfortunately, the object detectors that are used for this purpose do not generalize to unseen objects, i.e., objects from new categories at test time.
-Therefore, existing 6D pose estimation methods for previously-unseen objects either assume the ground-truth object location to be known, or yield inaccurate results when it is unavailable.
+Object location prior is critical for the standard 6D object pose estimation setting.
+The prior can be used to initialize the 3D object translation and facilitate 3D object rotation estimation.
+Unfortunately, the object detectors that are used for this purpose do not generalize to unseen objects.
+Therefore, existing 6D pose estimation methods for unseen objects either assume the ground-truth object location to be known or yield inaccurate results when it is unavailable.
 In this paper, we address this problem by developing a method, LocPoseNet, able to robustly learn location prior for unseen objects.
 Our method builds upon a template matching strategy, where we propose to distribute the reference kernels and convolve them with a query to efficiently compute multi-scale correlations.
 We then introduce a novel translation estimator, which decouples scale-aware and scale-robust features to predict different object location parameters.
 Our method outperforms existing works by a large margin on LINEMOD and GenMOP.
 We further construct a challenging synthetic dataset, which allows us to highlight the better robustness of our method to various noise sources.
+Our project website is at: \href{https://sailor-z.github.io/projects/3DV2024_LocPoseNet.html}{https://sailor-z.github.io/projects/3DV2024\_LocPoseNet.html}.